By Oliver Lyttelton | The Playlist May 17, 2012 at 1:45PM

 Special Mention: Hopper's Greatest Disaster

-"The Last Movie
+"The Last Movie" (1971)

 No amount of hidden-treasure curiosity or revisionism can change the critical perspective on this film.
 While Hopper was an actor first and foremost, they tend to forget he made his name by writing and directing the landmark counter-culture film, "Easy Riders."
 His sophomore directorial effort however — something about American Imperialism via a story about a film shoot in Peru that goes wrong killing a man and a Kansas unit wrangler who decides to stay on in the village, shacking up with a local prostitute — would be undone by ill-conceived hubris in the editing room.

 Remember these are our personal faves and while they may not be revelatory or groundbreaking (who doesn't love Frank Booth?) they are our picks.
 That said if you want to champion another film or role, feel free to sound off in our comments.